 Screening of the students' vision and hearing will be done at the school site in accordance with State mandates.
 All girls in grade seven and boys in grade eight will be screened for possible scoliosis (unnatural curvature of the spine).
 Parents/guardians will be notified of any findings as a result of the mandated screening tests that require further attention.

-Each student in grades 9 through 12 planning to participate in interscholastic athletics must pass a comprehensive physical examination yearly by a licensed health provider that complies with current District policy.
-If the student does not have a personal health care provider, examinations for interscholastic athletics may be available from South Central Family Health Center on an appointment basis.
-For information, please call (323) 235-6343 ext.
-2761 or (323) 235-6343 ext.
-2765 to schedule an appointment.
+Each student in grades 9 through 12 planning to participate in interscholastic athletics must pass a comprehensive physical examination yearly by a licensed health provider that complies with current Network policy.